evocount/display-management/README.md

 # Display Management

-This library uses [python-xlib](https://github.com/python-xlib/python-xlib) to expose relevant functionality for managing the displays on EvoCount's PDMs
+This library uses [python-xlib](https://github.com/python-xlib/python-xlib) to expose relevant functionality for managing the displays on EvoCount's PDMs.
+For setting up the X server screen layout check the [Screen Setup](docs/Screen_Setup) docs.

 :warning: **WARNING** while xlib should be generally safe to use, some low level methods in principle can damage hardware.